aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 **ASP.NET web method handles server requests**

 As mentioned above, the text will actually get inserted into our source PDF file when we perform the save operation which uses GetTextStamp method to create the text stamp to insert in PDF file.
 See Canvas.aspx.cs tab below with source code of GetTextStamp method.
-It uses Aspose.PDF.TextStamp class to insert the text in the PDF file.
+It uses Aspose.Pdf.TextStamp class to insert the text in the PDF file.

 ### Highlight Text in PDF File